lemieuxl/pyGenClean/docs/automatic_report.rst

 ==============

-On a typical data clean up pipeline, multiple directories will be created (one for each of the parts of the pipeline.
+On a typical data clean up pipeline, multiple directories will be created (one for each of the parts of the pipeline).
 A script is provided to merge all those reports (one per ``data_clean_up.YYYY-MM-DD_HH.MM.SS`` directory) into a single report.
 Here is the usage of this script: